ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 4. In D3D11, *D3D11_FILL_MODE* only support two modes: *D3D11_FILL_WIREFRAME* and *D3D11_FILL_SOLID*. [details](https://msdn.microsoft.com/en-us/library/windows/desktop/ff476131(v=vs.85).aspx)

 ### what happens after Draw() is called?
-"Each draw method renders a single topology type.During rendering, incomplete primitives are silently discarded."
-This description is from microsoft msdn.
+"Each draw method renders a single topology type.
+During rendering, incomplete primitives are silently discarded."
-What hanppens to D3D11 state and GPU Hardware State?
+What happens to D3D11 state and GPU Hardware State?
 It is not very clear.

 A typical render function does following things:
-1. update word, view, projection infomation from user input.
+1. update word, view, projection information from user input.
-2. Update perframe related infomation in constant buffer.
+2. Update per-frame information in constant buffer.
 3. clear render target and depth stencil.
 4. bind constant buffers of all stages.
 5. set shaders of each stage.